 So we know they're cute and dog-like.
 What else do we know about these doe-eyed creatures?
-Here are a dozen interesting goat facts.
+Here are lots of interesting goat facts.

 1. Goats were the first livestock species to be domesticated, about 10,000 years ago.
 Goat remains have been found at archaeological sites in western Asia dating back about 9,000 years, according to the National Zoo.

 2. Goats prefer happy faces.
 In a simple experiment, researchers put photographs on the wall at a goat sanctuary of the same face — one happy and one angry.
 The goats tended to avoid the angry faces and approach the happy ones.
 Said study lead author Christian Nawroth: "Here, we show for the first time that goats do not only distinguish between these expressions, but they also prefer to interact with happy ones.”